What is an SEO Audit? Find New Website Optimization Opportunities

 DIY SEO Audit Checklist

-For smaller sites with more limited resources, you can conduct DIY manual audits periodically using the following SEO checklist:
+For smaller sites with more limited resources, you can conduct DIY manual audits periodically using the following SEO audit checklist:

 1. Crawl Errors